evmcnb/quartz/content/Full/Cystic Fibrosis.md

 - ~~Low prognosis - median ~41 years~~

 New modulators have increased the life-expectancy to almost normal - Kaftrio & Alyftrek

+#### Pseudomonas colonisation

+Attempts at _Pseudomonas aeruginosa_ eradication are important when first detected.
+Routine sputum cultures for this

+- Manage with nebulised colistin and oral ciprofloxacin